GearUp-Company/Maverick/README.md

 ## Overview

 The Maverick is now supported by for Meshtastic, with the target soon to be added to their main branches.
-This repository exists to provide a secondary reference location — hosting documentation, pinout diagrams, and firmware resources — to ensure the information remains easily accessible.
+This repository exists to provide a secondary reference location, hosting documentation, pinout diagrams, and firmware resources to ensure the information remains easily accessible.

 ## Pinout & Datasheet